mawrkus/learn-redux/README.md

 const { createStore, applyMiddleware } = require('redux');

 // redux-thunk >= 2.x in CommonJS environment
-const reduxThunkMiddleware = require('redux-thunk').default;
+const { default: reduxThunkMiddleware } = require('redux-thunk');

 // ...

-const { addComment } = require('./comments');
+const { addComment } = require('./commentsActions');

 // function executed by the Redux Thunk middleware const addCommentAsync = (text) => {
-  // the async action creator automatically receives dispatch() and getState() return (dispatch, getState) => {
+  // the async action creator, it automatically receives dispatch() and getState() return (dispatch, getState) => {
     setTimeout(() => {
-      // we can now dispatch actions asynchronously, based on the current state dispatch(addComment(text));
+      // we can now dispatch actions asynchronously, based on the current state if we want dispatch(addComment(text));
     }, 1000);
   };